ikskuh/kristall/README.md

     - [ ] `*bold*`
     - [ ] `_underline_`
   - [ ] Option: "Display text/* as plain text"
+  - [ ] Option: Gopher Map with text marker instead of icons
 ## Bugs

 > <styan> xq: When using torsocks(1) on kristall QNetworkInterface complains loudly about not being permitted to create an IPv6 socket..